Flavio Bertelli: Biography

 In 1929 he was hit by a new very serious depressive crisis.
 Hospitalized in a private clinic, he is forced to leave prematurely because he is unable to pay the costs.
 He then leaves his studio in "via del Poggiale" and is first a guest in Crespellano by his friend and painter Antonino Sartini, who improvises himself as a merchant to sell him the paintings accumulated over many years and at the same time he convinces him to go back to painting.
 In 1933 he moved to Cagnona di Bellaria in a humble house with his sister Amalia.
 During these years he is supported by friends who provide him with the tools and deal with the sale of the paintings.
 Among these we find his friend and painter Antonino Sartini who continues to help and support him.
-However, there are others who from Bologna bring brushes, colors and other materials as gifts to the painter, in order to buy Bertelli's paintings at an extremely low price, leaving very little profit margin to the artist.
-On December 29, 1941, at the age of seventy-six, Bertelli died of a gastric neoplasm at the Rimini Hospital.
+However, there are others who from Bologna bring brushes, colors and other materials as gifts to the painter, to buy Bertelli's paintings at an extremely low price, leaving very little profit margin to the artist.
+On 29 December 1941, at the age of seventy-six, Bertelli died of a gastric neoplasm at the Rimini Hospital.
 He is buried in the monumental cemetery of the Certosa di Bologna.
 However, it is reported in the catalog of the Bertelli Flavio retrospective exhibition of 1952, 1981 and 1991 that: "Il Circolo Artistico di Bologna (The Artistic Circle of Bologna), in the decade of the artist's death, allocates a sum to transport the remains of Flavio Bertelli to Bologna.
 But arrives late: the bones of Flavio are now confused with those of other poor people in a mass grave in the Rimini Cemetery."
 In fact, the same Circolo Artistico di Bologna (Artistic Circle of Bologna) wrote in 1952 that: "It was intended to recover the remains of the body, buried in a common field of the cemetery of Rimini, before they were confused with others in the ossuary, and to give them perpetual distinction in our Certosa ...
 The intervention of the Club did not come in time to save the bones from dispersion."